|

 -

-What is the thickness of wood being used?
+What is the thickness of the wood being used?

 -